srajitsakhuja/revolut-backend-test/README.md

 and makes them accessible on the classpath.
 3. exec-maven-plugin: executes the application.
 4. maven-surefire-plugin: ensures that the tests are run during the maven test lifecycle-phase.
+5. resources-plugin: ensures that application and test properties are 'filtered' from the pom file.

 ## Running the Application
 The following command can be executed to run the application on localhost:4567/